Franklin Bay

 Franklin Bay receives the Horton River.
 There are gales in the early winter months.

-Franklin Bay was named in honor of Arctic explorer Sir John Franklin by John Richardson in 1826.
+Franklin Bay was named in honour of Arctic explorer Sir John Franklin by John Richardson in 1826.

 History

 Based on hearsay rather than exploration, Émile Petitot, a French Missionary Oblate and a notable Canadian northwest cartographer, ethnologist, and geographer charted the Hornaday River's mouth at Franklin Bay, instead of Darnley Bay in his flawed 1875 maps and account.